Internal documentation only

 |

-| Upper estimate | Actual message rates from various customer Gateways were used.
+| Upper estimate | Actual message rates from various Gateways were used.
 Most of these Gateways use 20-second sampling and a wide range of plugins. |

 For more information on t-shirt sizing, refer to Resource and hardware requirements.

-Use the ITRS Analytics Sizer Copied
+Estimate cluster requirements with ITRS Analytics Sizer Copied

+Once you have the message rate, use the interactive ITRS Analytics Sizer tool to calculate additional infrastructure requirements, including cluster size, if you plan to enable Linkerd, Trust Manager, or install apps.
 The results will display an overview of the expected resource usage, drawing data from the latest available version of ITRS Analytics.

-Setup your system for embedded cluster installation Copied
+Set up your system for embedded cluster installation Copied

 System requirements summary Copied